webrecorder/web-replay-gen/README.md

 ### Github Pages

-By default, Web Replay Gen will deploy to Pages on every push to the `main` branch.
-To configure the deployment workflow, e.g. to change the release branch, update `.github/workflows/publish-gh-pages.yml`.
-To disable publishing to Pages, simply delete the `publish-gh-pages.yml` workflow file.
+By default, Web Replay Gen will deploy to Pages on every push to the `main` branch, as configured in [this GitHub Workflow](.github/workflows/publish-gh-pages.yml).
+To change the deployment workflow (e.g. to change the release branch) update the [`publish-gh-pages.yml`](.github/workflows/publish-gh-pages.yml) workflow file.
+To disable publishing to Pages, simply delete the workflow file.

 #### Local web archive support